“Of Splendid Ability”

-His rhetoric about Blacks, in a chapter titled “On the Inferiority of the Negro Race,” was a racist diatribe.
-The notion of an educated Black, to him, was preposterous.
+His rhetoric about Black people, in a chapter titled “On the Inferiority of the Negro Race,” was a racist diatribe.
+The notion of an educated Black person, to him, was preposterous.

 “No American Negro,” he wrote, “has ever produced any original work in mathematics or philosophy; the imaginative and aesthetic powers are similarly dormant; poetry, sculpture, painting, owe almost nothing to Negro genius … To the present hour, the Negro has contributed nothing to the intellectual resources of man.”